khadkaankit85/CRUDFx/README.md

 ## Overview

-This is a JavaFX application that provides a simple CRUD (Create, Read, Update, Delete) interface to interact with a database.
-The application allows users to manage records, featuring a user-friendly interface built with JavaFX.
+This is a JavaFX application that provides a simple CRUD (Create, Read, Update, Delete) interface to interact with a MySQL database.
+The application allows users to manage records through a user-friendly interface built with JavaFX, implementing the Model-View-Controller (MVC) design pattern for better code organization.

 ## Features
 - User-friendly GUI for managing records.
 - Implemented CRUD operations for easy data manipulation.
+- User authentication using usernames and passwords stored in the MySQL database.
+- Utilizes the Data Access Object (DAO) pattern for efficient data management.

 ## Technologies Used